Augussst/portofolio-site/src/_cms/settings/about.md

     link: https://github.com/Augussst
     icon: mdi:github
 ---
-Educational Technology student with a passion for creating engaging instructional media, developing beautiful and efficient website, and designing visually appealing motion graphics.
+Educational Technology student at Universitas Pendidikan Indonesia with a passion for developing beautiful and efficient website, creating engaging instructional media, and designing visually appealing motion graphics.

-As a student of Educational Technology at Universitas Pendidikan Indonesia, I am acquiring in-depth knowledge on designing and developing effective and interactive learning experiences.
+I have professionally worked on several instructional design projects, creating effective instructional videos for multiple clients.
+In addition, I gained valuable internship experience at Bank Syariah Indonesia, where I developed a full-stack web application to address a data management challenge at BSI Corporate University.

-Combining my educational background and passion, I am equipped with a diverse skill set that allows me to effectively contribute to projects requiring multimedia design and development, web development, and motion graphics design.
+Moreover, during my time in university, I actively participated in Educational Technology student association as a member of the design team, creating captivating motion graphics that played a pivotal role in enhancing and supporting the success of the organiation events.